jg210/spring-experiments/README.md

 ## Same Origin Policy and CORS

-Originally, for simplicity, the react app made FSA API requests from the browser.
+Originally, for simplicity, the React app made FSA API requests from the browser.
 It was able to do this without using a proxy since the ratings server sets the "Access-Control-Allow-Origin: *" [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) header:

 ```
 $ curl 'http://api.ratings.food.gov.uk/Ratings' -H "x-api-version: 2" -H "accept: text/json" --verbose > /dev/null